odan/odan.github.io/_posts/2022-10-25-collections-php.md

 * It must be compatible with the [PHPStorm code completion](https://www.jetbrains.com/help/phpstorm/auto-completing-code.html) feature
 * It must comply [PHPStan level 9](https://phpstan.org/user-guide/rule-levels)

-## Implementing of a String Collection
+## Implementing a String Collection

 For the sake of simplicity, I want to start with `string` collection.